 You may regularly post a 9-minute mile, but for some reason you're huffing and puffing at your regular pace.
 It could be a significant change in the weather, but it could also be due to overtraining.
 Scale back your effort or take a few rest days to see if your pace improves.

 Exercise should leave you feeling energized, not exhausted.
 If you're feeling like you just don’t have the energy, you may be overdoing it.

 Many people who are overtrained have felt the frustration of feeling so tired that they can barely stand, only to hit the pillow and stare at the ceiling fan all night.
 If you're tired yet unable to sleep, you may need a few rest days from exercise.

 4. “Nagging” minor injuries begin to creep up.

 This could be minor foot pain after a run, knee pain after a bike ride, or any variety of clicks, pops, or limps.
 It is important that you listen to your body and slow it down when these hints of pain arise, otherwise they may become more severe over time.

 As you begin to feel the affects of overtraining, you begin to require more “fast” energy to meet the demands of the body under stress.
 Therefore sugar cravings become quite common.
 However, giving in to that demand can negatively affect your workouts for the long term and create unhealthy eating habits.

 6. You become more irritable.

 Do you find yourself yelling at your toaster for burning your breakfast?
 Excessively bad moods and anxiety can be caused by overtraining.
-Remember: your workouts should be making you happier
+Remember: your workouts should be making you happier, not angrier.